 Reflectors, popularized by the fashion industry, have become ubiquitous in recent years and if you have a free pair of hands (an assistant) they can go a long way in providing some, or sometimes all, of the fill light you need.
 Sizes vary to accommodate the size of the subject you need to cover.
 By far the most popular are the collapsible or popup renditions that break down to about 1/3 their open size and are generally available in discs sized from about 22 to 52" or in panels that are approximately 42 x 72".

-Besides traditional double-sided discs, manufacturers like Photoflex, Westcott, Impact and Lastolite make them in 5-in-1 or 6-in-1 versions that have a translucent core and a reversible sleeve with some combination of white, silver, gold, soft gold or sunfire and black.
+Besides traditional double-sided discs, manufacturers make them in 5-in-1 or 6-in-1 versions that have a translucent core and a reversible sleeve with some combination of white, silver, gold, soft gold or sunfire and black.
 White has the most neutral and softest reflectance quality, adding virtually no color to the light.
-Gold is aggressively warm and will prevent late-day or open-shade blue hues from creeping into the shot, as well as adding complementary fill light to sunset shots.
+Gold is aggressively warm and will prevent late-day or open-shade blue hues from creeping into the shot, as well as adding complimentary fill light to sunset shots.
 Silver is the coolest (blue) light and somewhat crisp, specular and highly reflective.
 Most photographers reserve it for long-throw situations when they are forced to work at a distance from the subject.
 Arguably the most useful, the soft-gold or sunfire surface is actually a weave of silver and gold providing good reflectance characteristics with a mild, warm color hue that enhances skin tones.

 The black surface, in reality not a reflector at all, is a light absorber providing what might be called “negative reflectance.”
 Imagine that you’re stuck with a flat cloudy day—even the subtlest flash looks artificial, as does aggressive reflected light.
 A black disc, or better yet a 41 x 72” panel, will absorb the light on one side of your subject and actually make it appear as if your subject is lit from the opposite side, thus creating depth and a pleasant lighting ratio that brings out detail.
 The translucent core disc at the heart of these multi-discs and panels is something akin to a softbox on a light.
 It turns harsh light into soft illumination.

 Having touched on diffusion, this is a good time to mention the many reflector/diffuser frame systems available.
-Taking their inspiration from the film industry, where manufacturers like Matthews make overhead and butterfly frames in sizes up to 30 x 30’, manufacturers like Photoflex, Lastolite, Chimera and Westcott offer systems tailored to small and medium sized production crews.
+Taking their inspiration from the film industry, where manufacturers like Matthews make overhead and butterfly frames in sizes up to 30 x 30', manufacturers offer systems tailored to small and medium sized production crews.
 With their Scrim Jim line, Westcott was one of the pioneers of these scaled-down frames and indicative of the direction other brands have taken as well.
-The system includes light aluminum frames configurable to 42 x 42”, 42 x 72”, 72 x 72” and 96 x 96” sizes.
-The 35 fabric options run the gamut of several strengths of diffusion screens and silks, black and white nets and numerous reflective surfaces.
+The system includes light aluminum frames configurable to 42 x 42", 42 x 72", 72 x 72" and 96 x 96" sizes.
+The 35 fabric options run the gamut of several strengths of diffusion screens and silks, black and white nets, and numerous reflective surfaces.
 Blue and green screens are also available for color keying.
 A special clamp and griphead combination makes setting up a butterfly a snap.

-California Sunbounce is a relatively new arrival in the field, making a line of nicely machined, light but robust reflector frames that bridge the gap between small and large production with hand-holdable frames from 3 x 4’ to 6 x 8’ and butterflies up to 20 x 20’.
-Their catchy-named Sun Swatter employs a 3 x 4’, 4 x 6’ or 6 x 8’ frame with interchangeable diffusion screens mounted on a pole that resembles a giant fly swatter.
+Sunbounce is a relatively new arrival in the field, making a line of nicely machined, light but robust reflector frames that bridge the gap between small and large production with hand-holdable frames from 3 x 4' to 6 x 8' and butterflies up to 20 x 20'.
+Their catchily named Sun Swatter employs a 3 x 4', 4 x 6' or 6 x 8' frame with interchangeable diffusion screens mounted on a pole that resembles a giant fly swatter.
 Ideal for wedding photographers and videographers shooting at midday, the Sun Swatter held aloft gets you a very large patch of bright open shade with manageable contrast, instead of glaring, deep-shadowed sunlight broiling your subject.

 B&H carries every major line of imaging and support gear for the wedding industry.
 If you’re a wedding pro, you know us already and we’ll continue to be there for you.
-If this is your first wedding or you’re just starting out, by all means jump in but be prepared.
+If this is your first wedding or you’re just starting out, by all means jump in, but be prepared.
 We’ll help you do it.